Promo code FLASH15 applied for 15% off!

 Understanding eligibility requirements

 The primary requirement to become a real estate agent in the US is obtaining a real estate license from the state where you intend to work.
-While citizenship is not always mandatory, states typically require proof of legal presence and work authorization.
+Citizenship is not always mandatory, but eligibility depends heavily on the state.
+Some states require lawful presence and work authorization, while others focus on whether you can provide a Social Security number, Federal ID number, or ITIN.

 Key eligibility factors include: